menma1234/gbf-itemmagic/README.md

-# Granblue Fantasy Autoseller
+# Granblue Fantasy Item Magic

-This extension for Chrome provides a button to sell all weapons/summons with one click for the mobile game [Granblue Fantasy](http://granbluefantasy.jp/).
+This extension for Chrome provides various tools for working with items in the mobile game [Granblue Fantasy](http://granbluefantasy.jp/).
 It currently uses a Developer Tools panel.
 This may be changed in the future depending on how lazy I am.

-I don't expect anyone to actually derive any use from this and is merely for my own convenience.
+There are currently two features that this extension provides:
+* Buttons for one-click selling of weapons and summons
+* A button to automatically pull from the event gacha

 ## Installation

-Download a [ZIP of this repo](https://github.com/menma1234/gbf-autosell/archive/master.zip), unzip it, enable developer mode on the extensions page, hit "Load unpacked extension...", and find the directory you unzipped it to.
+Download a [ZIP of this repo](https://github.com/menma1234/gbf-itemmagic/archive/master.zip), unzip it, enable developer mode on the extensions page, hit "Load unpacked extension...", and find the directory you unzipped it to.
 I'm not providing a packed version of this.

 ## Usage

-Open Developer Tools, switch to the GBF Autosell panel, and open it game.
+Open Developer Tools, switch to the GBF Item Magic panel, and open the game.
 This is required to grab your user ID.

-Select the options and click sell.
+For selling weapons and summons, select the options and click sell.
 A dialog box will appear in the browser asking you to confirm.

+For pulling from the event gacha, click the corresponding button.
+You *must* be on the event page in order to use it.
+If the "Empty current box" checkbox is not selected, the script will stop once the SSR is pulled.

+## Important Notes

+* When selling weapons, there is no check for whether or not a weapon has a skill.
+If you are using the autoselling feature, be sure that there are no weapons with skills in your inventory if you don't want those to be sold.
+The one exception is devil elements, which are always ignored.
+* If you navigate away from the page while the extension is doing its thing, it will stop prematurely.

 ## How to Play with Developer Tools